alukach/alukach.github.io/resume/source/alukach.md

 : ##### Founder / Developer
   ##### [http://www.livingcitymap.com](http://www.livingcitymap.com)

   An effort to provide spatial context to events within the Seattle area.
 Spiders are dispatched nightly, extracting events and locations from local weeklies.
 Each event's location is run through a geocoder, and then entered with event into a database.
 Data served via RESTful API.
-Data consumed by front-end single-page-app. _Developed with Python, GeoDjango, Scrapy, Celery, Leaflet, AngularJS, PostgreSQL, PostGIS._
+Data consumed by front-end single-page-app. _Developed with Python, GeoDjango, PostgreSQL, PostGIS, Scrapy, Celery, Leaflet, AngularJS._

 #### CalgaryAlerts